Family Engagement Liaison

 • Collaborative — A dynamic personality that is collaboratively minded, can recognize and identify strengths, seek consensus around mutual goals, and build meaningful relationships.

 • Methodical — Strong analytical, systems, and problem-solving skills to evaluate performance, prepare reports, and recommend/implement solutions using independent judgment.
-Ability to move from concepts to action through strong program design and evaluation.
+Able to move from concepts to action through strong program design and evaluation.

-• Reliable — Leadership skills that reflect and value a team approach, demonstrated integrity, effectiveness, efficiency, and the ability to deliver high-quality service.
-Highly capable of handling multiple tasks, projects, and timelines.
-Excellent oral and written communication skills.
+• Reliable — Leadership skills that reflect and value a team approach, demonstrated integrity, effectiveness, efficiency, and the ability to deliver high quality service.
+Highly capable of handling multiple tasks, projects and timelines.
+Excellent oral and written communications skills.

 • Driven — Passion for the work and an interest in continuous learning and improvement.

-• High School Diploma or GED required.
-Some college preferred
+• High School Diploma or equivalent required.
+Bachelor’s degree is preferred.

-• Must have reliable transportation, a valid driver’s license, and proof of insurance
+• Must have reliable transportation, valid driver’s license, and proof of auto insurance.

 Supervisor: